MakeItZone/makeitzone.github.io-source/content/Behind the Scenes/Regular Accounting Processes.md

 - reconcile the Visa statement
     + find, print, enter into QBO, and pay the missed expenses
 - Go to the Expenses section of QBO
-- Filter the list of expenses by recently paid
+- Repeat: Filter the list of expenses by each transaction type, status, and date range (ie expense, bill (status=paid), ...)

 ![QBO Transaction Filter]({filename}/images/qbo-filter.png)